 Advanced Design Means Better Precision and Higher Resolution

 We use semiconductor-grade crystalline substrates to fabricate our SAW transducers and deposit the electronics on these substrates using the same photolithography process used in the manufacture of advanced semiconductor devices.
-This advanced design creates a superior product that’s inherently more accurate than strain gage scales because it provides a fully digital output stream that results in precise, high-resolution measurements.
+This advanced design creates a superior product that’s inherently more accurate than strain gauges because it provides a fully digital output stream that results in precise, high-resolution measurements.

-So, for example, a strain gage scale with a maximum capacity of 10 lb. and a resolution of 0.002 lb. would have a readability of 1 part in 5,000.
-This is the average readability of any strain gage scale.
-It simply means the scales can display 5,000 unique weights between0.000 lb. and 10.0 lb.
-They also have an average accuracy of 1/10 of 1%, which means measurements will be ± 0.1% of the object’s true weight.
+So, for example, a strain gauge scale with a maximum capacity of 10 lb. and a resolution of 0.002 lb. would have readability of 1 part in 5,000.
+This is the average readability of any strain gauge scale.
+It simply means the balances can display 5,000 unique weights between0.000 lb. and 10.000 lb.
+They also have an average accuracy of 1/10 of 1%, which means measurements will be within ± 0.1% of the object’s true weight.

-System Automation, Liquid Gas Monitors and Programmable Alerts
+System Automation, Liquid Gas Monitors, And Programmable Alerts